Veeva Systems Inc.

 Sales and Marketing

-Sales and marketing expenses for the fiscal year ended January 31, 2026 increased $32 million, primarily due to an increase of $29 million in employee compensation-related costs, which was driven by increases in salaries and benefits, as well as headcount.
+Sales and marketing expenses for the three months ended April 30, 2026 increased $12 million, primarily due to an increase of $12 million in employee compensation-related costs, which was driven by increases in salaries and benefits, as well as an increase in headcount.
 The expansion of our headcount was to support our sales and marketing efforts associated with our product offerings.

 We expect sales and marketing expenses to increase in the future, primarily due to employee compensation-related costs and the increase in marketing program costs related to events.